Nižbor: Etymology

-The local castle was originally named Miesenburg, meaning "castle upon Mže").
+The local castle was originally named Miesenburg, meaning "castle upon Mže".
 Later it was distorted to Nižbor.

 Geography

 Nižbor is located about 6 km northwest of Beroun and 24 km west of Prague.
 It lies in the Křivoklát Highlands, in the Křivoklátsko Protected Landscape Area.
 The highest point is the hill Lísek at 483 m above sea level.
-The town is situated on the Berounka River.
+The Berounka River flows through the municipality.

 History

 The first written mention of Nižbor is from 1265, when Nižbor Castle was founded by King Ottokar II.
 The castle became an important centre of the region.
 In 1425, it was conquered by the Hussites.
 Nižbor was a royal property until 1601.
 From 1510 to 1601, however, it was granted to the Otta of Los family.
 During their rule, an iron smelter was established here and there was an influx of new inhabitants.

 In 1601–1613, Nižbor was owned by the Šanovec family, who had rebuilt the castle.
 The Waldstein family acquired the estate during the Thirty Years' War and annexed it to the neighbouring Křivoklát estate.
 In 1731, the Waldsteins sold the Křivoklát estate with Nižbor to the Fürstenberg family, who owned it until 1929.

-Until 1918, Nižbor, then known as Nischburg, was part of the Austria-Hungary (after the compromise of 1867, in Cisleithania), located in the Rakonitz (present-day Rakovník) district, one of the 94 Bezirkshauptmannschaften in Bohemia.

 Demographics

 Economy

-Nibor is known for the Nižbor glassworks, a Bohemian crystal factory founded in 1903.
+Nižbor is known for the Nižbor glassworks, a Bohemian crystal factory founded in 1903.

+Transport

+Nižbor is located on the railway line Beroun–Rakovník.